APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-violence.md

 	- Pro-Israel rallies on campus attracted non-affiliates

+	- "After a protest held in support of Israel on Nov.
+7, the Undergraduate Students Association Council’s Cultural Affairs Commission – which has previously expressed support for Palestine and condemned the United States’ and UC’s financial and military support of Israel – alleged in an Instagram post that protesters harassed, threatened and assaulted students who showed support for Palestine on the same day as the rally."

 	- "Just today, students were selling Kuffiyas on campus on Bruinwalk when older non-students started shoving them.
 Throughout the day, non-students harassed, threatened, and assaulted BIPOC students, and nothing was done by campus security teams---including UCPD.
 More than ever, it is clear that there is no safety for...students supporting Palestine on campus.
 UCLA has still not released even a statement to acknowledge, let alone condemn the hate crimes, harassment, and violence students have faced for years.

 		We call on UCLA, the UC, and other entities of this institution to protect students from the violence that is waged by both students and non-students on you own campuses.
 We call on campus resources to be more accessible to students facing imminent and indirect danger from Islamophobic, Zionist, and anti-Palestinian violence."